What is Ayurveda?

-A system of self-care that originated in India more than 6000 years ago Ayurveda is becoming very popular all over the world, with hundreds of healers incorporating it into their practices and thousands of people using its well-tried principles and therapies to improve their well-being.
+A system of self-care that originated in India more than 6000 years ago, Ayurveda is becoming very popular all over the world, with hundreds of healers incorporating it into their practices and thousands of people using its well-tried principles and therapies to improve their well-being.

 The main vehicle of the transmission of knowledge during that period was by oral method.
 The language used was Sanskrit - the vedic language of that period (3000-500 BC).
 The most authentic compilation of his teachings and work is presently available in a treatise called "Sushruta Samhita".
 This contains 184 chapters and description of 1,120 illnesses, 700 medicinal plants, 64 preparations from mineral sources and 57 preparations based on animal sources.